Josh Madden: First legal abortion aired

 Josh became the first legal abortion performed in American soap opera history, and, according to some sources, the first aired on American television.
 Author Gerry Waggett, when asked in an interview about All My Children usually being the first soap opera to tackle global issues and what storyline best exemplifies this, responded:

 I would have to pick Erica's legal abortion back in 1973.
 Number one, it was timely.
 Abortion had only recently been legalized when Erica decided not to have her baby.
 Secondly, it was a bold move.
 I can't think of a hotter political topic for the time than abortion (it still remains a subject that soaps tend to avoid as much as possible; women may contemplate abortions, but rarely go through with having them).
 Erica's abortion let the fans know that All My Children was going to tackle some major issues.
-What made it work was the fact that it was the perfect marriage of character to social issue storyline.
+What made it work was that it was the perfect marriage of character to social issue storyline.
 We've all watched shows where some character develops a social issue problem that feels artificial to them as though it's been tacked onto them as some sort of glorified public service announcement.
 But Erica's abortion made sense.
 She was a rising model who didn't want a baby to derail that career.
 Whether you agree or disagree with her decision, you understand her rationale.
 That really is important for these social issue storylines to succeed — that they really be paired up with the right characters.